MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 get-line
 --------

-Retrieves a particular line from a `PangoLayout`.
+Retrieves a particular line from a **Gnome::Pango::Layout**.

-Use the faster [method `$Pango`.Layout.get_line_readonly] if you do not plan to modify the contents of the line (glyphs, glyph widths, etc.).
+Use the faster `.get-line-readonly()` if you do not plan to modify the contents of the line (glyphs, glyph widths, etc.).

     method get-line ( Int() $line --> CArray[N-LayoutLine] )

-  * $line; the index of a line, which must be between 0 and `pango_layout_get_line_count(layout) - 1`, inclusive..
+  * $line; the index of a line, which must be between 0 and *pango_layout_get_line_count(layout) - 1*, inclusive..

-Return value; the requested `PangoLayoutLine`, or `Nil` if the index is out of range.
-This layout line can be ref'ed and retained, but will become invalid if changes are made to the `PangoLayout`..
+Return value; the requested **Gnome::Pango::Layout**Line, or %NULL if the index is out of range.
+This layout line can be ref'ed and retained, but will become invalid if changes are made to the **Gnome::Pango::Layout**..

 get-line-count
 --------------